SEE AND DO

 Volunteering with one of Hoi An’s local charities or NGOs is something that will be greatly appreciated by the locals.
 If you would like to give back to this fantastic community, either by volunteering your time or making a cash donation, there are a number of organizations that need a hand.
 Since many families cannot afford to pay for schooling, charities like Lifestart Foundation and Children’s Hope in Action provide educational sponsorships for local children in order for them to achieve their dreams, as well as assisting families in need.
 The Kianh Foundation transforms the lives of children with special needs.

-Sadly, all good things must come to an end, and when it’s time to head home you can easily book an airport transfer to take you from Hoi An to Da Nang Airport.
+Sadly, all good things must come to an end, and when it’s time to head home you can easily book a private car with driver to take you from Hoi An to Da Nang Airport.

 If you’re fortunate enough to have some more time to explore Vietnam and haven’t made any plans yet, we’ve got some great advice about where to head to next.
 For those heading north, Da Nang is just a short drive away, then you have Hue and the magical Paradise Cave in Phong Nha National Park which is an absolute must for nature lovers.
 Down to the south, there are lovely spots to relax away from the touristic crowds such as Quy Nhon and flashpacker favorite Life’s a Beach just down the coast.